by isaacwasserman

 Q: Where does the PNG image go?

-A: It is returned inside the MCP ImageContent
+A: It is returned inside the MCP ImageContent container, ready for the client to display.

 A Model Context Protocol (MCP) server implementation that provides the LLM an interface for visualizing data using Vega-Lite syntax.